 The simplest assumption in SP modeling with LINDO API is that random parameters in one stage are independent of decisions and random parameters in other stages.
 One can in fact relax this assumption in several ways.
 The simplest way is to use the correlation feature in LINDO API.
 This allows you to have nonzero correlation between random parameters in different stages.
 LINDO API supports two other general types of dependencies; blocks and scenarios.
 A block is a random vector whose elements are jointly realized in a single, fixed stage.
 In this type of dependency, a block cannot contain random parameters from different stages.
 A scenario is a more a general construct where dependencies across stages can also be modeled.
 Working with blocks and scenarios require the user to generate all possible realizations and feed them into the solver with LSaddDiscreteBlocks and LSaddScenario functions, respectively.
-Some users may find working with explicit blocks and scenarios not as intuitive as the independent case.
-In particular, explicit generation of blocks and scenarios may require performing complex sampling tasks on user's end.
+Some users may find working with explicit blocks and scenarios may require performing complex sampling tasks on user's end.
 LINDO API offers a versatile sampling API to allow the user to perform such tasks in a straightforward manner.
 Nonetheless, the user might be compelled to handle the dependency-issue on the modeling side due to one or more of the following:

-- The user might simply prefer to avoid getting involved with sampling directly and hence blocks and scenarios. - 2.
+- 1. The user might simply prefer to avoid getting involved with sampling directly and hence blocks and scenarios. - 2.
 Dependencies between random parameters are more complicated than correlation matrices, which make it difficult to adopt a viable sampling methodology. - 3.
 Explicit block and/or scenario generation is not sufficient to model the underlying stochastic phenomenon (e.g. dependency between a random parameter in one stage and a decision variable in an earlier stage)